-The majority of swelling and bruising is usually gone within the first week.
+The majority of swelling and bruising are usually gone within the first week.
 Most people who work or go to school find that they can return in one week.
-The swelling continues to decrease over the next month but the final degree of swelling in the tip may last up to one year.
+The swelling continues to decrease over the next month but the final degree of swelling during the trip may last up to one year.

 Words cannot express how thankful I am for the outcome

 “Words cannot express how thankful I am for the outcome of the complicated Septo-Rhinoplasty you performed only 6 months ago.
 After having been told by numerous doctors that I would simply have to “live with the look of my nose”, I had lost all hope of improving my look.
 I knew that you were different, and I was right.”

 Read More Testimonials

 What are some of the complications of Nose Surgery?

 Complications from Nose Reshaping Surgery are uncommon but include bleeding and infection as well as the deviation of the nose and breathing problems.
 The sensation in the nose is decreased temporarily after Rhinoplasty and takes several months to return.

 If cartilage grafts are used, there may be complications from this surgery as well which include holes and bleeding around the septum, the ear, and the rib.
 If rib cartilage is used for more complicated surgeries, there are additional risks from this procedure.